youngboy/engine-docs/source/query-tracking.md

 query Foo{user(id:""){name timezone...Baz}}fragment Baz on User{dob}
 ```

-> A reference implementation of query signatures is available [here](https://github.com/apollographql/optics-agent/blob/master/reference/QuerySignatures.kt).
+> A reference implementation of query signatures is available [here](https://github.com/apollographql/apollo-engine-reporting/blob/master/src/signature.ts).

+<h3 id="signatures-sensitive-data">Signatures and sensitive data</h3>

+The signature algorithm is primarily designed to make it possible to treat operations that differ only in trivial ways as the same operation.
+It also happens that removing the content of string literals appears to achieve greater data privacy within Engine, but this is not the primary goal.
+In fact, Engine also sends the full raw query along with traces (though it does not currently expose them in the user interface), so relying on the signature to ensure sensitive data never hits Engine's servers is inappropriate.

+Future versions of Engine are likely change this default algorithm to leave string literals alone, though it will still be easy to configure your server to remove string literals like in the current implementation.
+We also intend to stop sending the full raw query in future versions of Engine, so that the signature algorithm really can be used to avoid sending sensitive data in queries to Engine.

-These transformations make it possible to aggregate statistics about how your API is being used.
-It also happens that normalizing away the argument values is a means to achieve greater data privacy within Engine, however the primary goal is to better identify queries that have an equivalent field structure.
-Where possible, we strongly advise that you keep sensitive data in variables (instead of in literal arguments in the query body), as you can more easily control which variables should be stripped out of the Engine reporting pathway for privacy purposes.
-See [Data Privacy]('data-privacy.html) for further detail on how this works.
+But where possible, we strongly advise that you keep sensitive data in GraphQL variables instead of in literal arguments in the query body, as you can more easily control which variables should be stripped out of the Engine reporting pathway for privacy purposes.
+See [Data Privacy](data-privacy.html) for further detail on how this works.

 <h2 id="tracking-subs">A Note on GraphQL Subscriptions</h2>